Bram Stoker's Dracula (1974 film)

-Dracula, also known as Bram Stoker's Dracula and Dan Curtis' Dracula, is a 1974 British made-for-television gothic vampire film and adaptation of Bram Stoker's 1897 novel Dracula.
-It was written by Richard Matheson and directed by Dark Shadows creator Dan Curtis, with Jack Palance in the title role of Count Dracula.
+Dracula (also known as Bram Stoker's Dracula and Dan Curtis' Dracula) is a 1974 horror television film, based on the 1897 novel Dracula by Bram Stoker.
+It was written for the screen by Richard Matheson and directed by Dan Curtis.
+Jack Palance portrays the title character, along with Simon Ward, Nigel Davenport, Pamela Brown, Fiona Lewis, and Penelope Horner.
 It was the second collaboration for Curtis and Palance after the 1968 TV film The Strange Case of Dr. Jekyll and Mr. Hyde.

+The film aired in the United States on CBS on February 8, 1974.
+It received a theatrical release in other territories, including the United Kingdom.